 Services that you can generally receive through telemedicine include:

-- Lab or X-ray results
+- Review lab or X-ray results

 - Mental health treatment, including online therapy and counseling